growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 <!-- TODO Imple link after https://youtrack.weseek.co.jp/issue/GW-5452 -->

-Incoming Webhook is another way to do Slack integration, but unlike GROWI bots, it is focused on notifications to Slack.
+Incoming Webhooks is another way to do Slack integration, but unlike GROWI bots, it is focused on notifications to Slack.
 It does not have many features like GROWI bots, such as full-text search from chat, but it is easier to set up.
 For more information, please click here.

 <!-- [通知の種類/設定方法](/ja/admin-guide/management-cookbook/external-notification.html#通知の種類-設定方法). -->

-### Custom bot (non-proxy) Setting
+### Custom bot (non-proxy) Settings

 To deploy a custom bot (non-proxy) in your Slack workspace, you need to create and edit a Slack app.
 The steps are as follows.